fyrox-book/fyrox-book.github.io/src/fyrox/scene/decal_node.md

 ## Layers

 There are situations when you want to prevent some geometry from being covered with a decal, to do that the engine offers a concept of layers.
-A decal will be applied to a geometry if they're having matching layer index.
+A decal will be applied to a geometry if and only if they have matching layer index.
 This allows you to create environment damage decals and they won't affect dynamic objects since they're located on different layers.